 If you have a skull base tumor, your symptoms will vary based on where the tumor is growing and what type of tumor it is.
-Symptoms often develop slowly as the tumor grows and starts to press against nerves, blood vessels or other important parts of the brain.
+Skull base tumor symptoms often develop slowly as the tumor grows and starts to press against nerves, blood vessels or other important parts of the brain.

-See your doctor right away if you experience any of these symptoms:
+See your doctor right away if you experience any of these sinus and skull base tumor (skull cancer) symptoms:

 - Pain, numbness or weakness in the face